 - Avoid projectiles.
 Remember to take things off the shelves before you start driving.
 Larger vans make for larger turns, and the impact of an unsecured water bottle is not to be underestimated.

-Tokyo to Nagano itinerary: There’s no fun like scheduled fun
+Tokyo to Nagano camper van itinerary: There’s no fun like scheduled fun

-Day 1: Pick up the van, pick up the pace
+Day 1: Pick up the RV, pick up the pace

 For day 1, we suggest keeping your plan light, especially if you’re heading into Tokyo to pick up fellow travelers or stopping to stock up on supplies (hello Costco, you vacuum of time and trader of delicious baked goods in unreasonable quantities), which can really eat into your time.
 Plus, you’ll ideally want to reach your campsite while it’s still light for easy set-up.
 If you head to Takasaki in Gunma Prefecture before the campground, it’s around 3.5–4 hours of driving, but there’s a shorter 2.5-hour direct route (through Kofu) to the campsite.

-Once you have had your van tour, added any extras (BBQ, furniture, bike racks, etc.) and done a quick damage check around the van, you’re ready to go!
-The team will add you on Line or Whatsapp so you can ask any questions and keep them updated with return times too.
+Once you have had your van tour, added any extras (BBQ, furniture, bike racks, etc.) and done a quick damage check around your Japanese version of a Winnebago, you’re ready to go!
+The team will add you on Line or WhatsApp so you can ask any questions and keep them updated with return times too.